-In recent years, many interior designers, and American devotees of all things Scandinavian, mix the traditional with modern styling—simple forms, bold accents, light-toned furniture and exciting textiles with some decorative elements.
+In recent years, many interior designers, and American devotees of all things Scandinavian, mix the traditional with modern styling—simple forms, bold accents, light-toned furniture, and exciting textiles with some decorative elements.

-Mixing modern and traditional Swedish style creates an appealing eclectic look.
+Mixing modern and traditional Swedish styles creates an appealing eclectic look.
 Combining traditional and contemporary furnishings, bold patterns, and bright colors is emblematic of the look.
 White walls set off the furnishings and add another layer of light to any Scandinavian room.

 Antiques and contemporary decor exist side by side brilliantly.

 - King Gustav helped launch Sweden into the world of style.

 - Carl Malmsten helped introduce an aesthetic that mixes Scandinavian traditional style with modern or contemporary elements.

 - You’ll find strong influences of Scandinavian style in Mid-Century modern furniture and architecture.